 Apparently Invesco surveyed 800 investors to find out which words and techniques work best when advisors talk about investments and personal finance, and which miss the mark.
 Their conclusion: Investors hate jargon and technical language.

 So where people steeped in investments might talk about “equities,” “fixed income” and “asset allocation,” they should be talking about stocks, bonds and diversification.
 In fact, the WSJ reported, when Invesco tested the phrase “institutional-quality money management” in their focus groups, it prompted one participant to question why prison inmates were handling the money.

 The need for financial literacy — and plain language — has never been greater as so many Americans are now in charge of their own investing decisions when they contribute to their workplace 401(k) and 403(b) retirement plans.
-Even the government is getting into the fray, according to a recent Forbes article.
+Even the government is getting into the fray.
 It will be interesting to see how that plays out!